Daffie95/MS1-h20crisis/Documentation/README.md

 Please forward questions to my [e-mail](patrik.svahnstrom@gmail.com)

 <hr>
-This is a <strong>fictional</strong> webpage created for the first milestone project in a Full Stack Dev Course by Code Institute and will be the major points as to what grades will be given in the course.
+This is a <strong>fictional</strong> webpage created for the first milestone project in a Full Stack Dev Course by Code Institute and will be the major points as to being graded on the course.

 ## Table of Contents